Lizzo Is Sick Of People Being Surprised That She Is Confident About Her Body

 “Make space for me.
 Make space for this generation of artists who are really fearless in self-love.
 They’re out here,” she said.

 As The Inquisitr previously reported, Lizzo’s message is resonating with some of the biggest names in entertainment.
-Rihanna recently sent the singer a decidedly not-safe-for-work message after her recent VMA performance praising her for her moves.
+Rihanna recently sent the singer a decidedly NSFW message after her recent VMA performance to praise her for her moves.

 Her message is being celebrated by fans as well.
-The singer’s music has been rocketing to the top of the charts and she has an upcoming tour that will take her around the country.
+The singer’s music has been rocketing to the top of the charts, and she has an upcoming tour that will take her around the country.